willgeary/anomaly_detection_raster_images/README.md

 # Detecting Anomalies between Gridded Population of the World and Black Marble raster images

-See `Raster Analysis.ipynb` for raster processing code.
+See `Raster Analysis.ipynb` for some exploratory analysis and processing of (non-spatially referenced) rasters.

+See `Georeferenced Raster Processing.ipynb` for processing of spatially referenced rasters.

 See `spatial_bookmarks.xml` for importing bookmarked places into QGIS